osb-community/opensourcebusiness.community/README.md

 Welcome to the source for the the Open Source Business Metrics community site!

-This site comprises a list of recommended metrics to track and measure commercial open source projects and businesses.
-Feel free to read the guide, submit resources, or share the links.
-Have a look around and feel free to drop us a comment or idea we would love to hear from you.
+This site offers a comprehensive overview of recommended metrics to track and measure commercial open source projects and businesses, as well as a compilation of related guides, blogs, podcasts, and other related content.
+Feel free to read the guide, submit resources, share links - we'd love to hear from you.

 ### Contributing